HoldenCaulfieldRye/caffe-1/RUN.md

   fix it then TRAIN A NET! wasting too much time on these fucking scripts, should have listened to Razvan.

+     -> caffe doesn't have a dir per class, so images with multiple class labels try to get symlinked multiple times in same dir during move_to_dirs.
+	solution is to create symlinks before writing to txtfiles. as soon as symlink clash, add chars to duplicate name in symlink and in txt file, but make it point to same jpg.

   2) python prompt via bash script bit.ly/1z5t6yE you should implement it, because alternative is to specify all params as args, and some of them are tricky to predict, such as